NetworkManager/NetworkManager/.gitlab/merge_request_templates/Default.md

  - [ ] Any relevant documentation is up to date
  - [ ] You have added unit tests if applicable
  - [ ] The NEWS file is updated when the change deserves to be mentioned, for example for new features, behavior changes, API deprecations, etc.
+ - [ ] The "How was AI used in this MR" section above is filled in truthfully